nissaRevane/jobs/backend/level1/README.md

 - A time component: the number of rental days multiplied by the car's price per day
 - A distance component: the number of km multiplied by the car's price per km

+# Tests

+The unit tests use the default ruby librairy `test_unit`.
+Run this command to launch the tests `ruby tests/rentals_controller_test.rb`